 As part of the registration process, all attendees (i.e. all participants, mentors, speakers, any volunteer helpers, and any other person attending the event) are required to agree to adhere to this Code of Conduct.
 In particular, Sponsors are equally subject to this Code of Conduct, and may not use images, activities, or any other materials that are of sexual, racial, or otherwise offensive nature.
 This code applies both to official Sponsors as well as any organisation that uses the Workshop name, image, or identity as part of its activities at or around the Workshop.

 Attendees are required to behave professionally.
 Harassment and sexist, racist, or exclusionary comments or jokes and any behaviour pertaining to bullying are not appropriate.
 Compliance with these principles and, in particular, with the present Code of Conduct is expected not just for virtual meetings, but also for interactions on social media.

-Harassment includes sustained disruption of talks or other events, inappropriate physical contact, sexual attention or innuendo, deliberate intimidation, stalking, and photography or recording of an individual without consent.
+Harassment includes sustained disruption of talks or other events, sustained unwanted contact, sexual attention or innuendo, deliberate intimidation, pressuring, stalking, and photography or recording of an individual without consent.
 It also includes offensive or belittling comments related to gender, sexual orientation, disability, age, physical appearance, body size, ethnicity, or religion.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery are not appropriate.